Tapish19/Qode-scrapper/docs/technical_design.md

 ## 3. Collection strategy

+The collector opens X's latest-search interface for one configured search query at a time.
+Queries are loaded from `config/search_queries.txt` and may contain hashtags, keywords, company names, index names, and Hindi or Hinglish market terms.

-The collector opens X's latest-search UI for one hashtag at a time and extracts only rendered posts.
-A dedicated, manually authenticated Chrome profile is reused.
-It uses Selenium WebDriver, explicit document readiness checks, bounded page-load retries, bounded scroll counts, and a no-progress circuit breaker.
+It extracts only posts rendered in the browser.
+A dedicated, manually authenticated Chrome profile is reused across collection runs.
+The collector uses Selenium WebDriver, explicit document-readiness checks, bounded page-load retries, bounded scrolling, and a no-progress circuit breaker to stop a query when repeated scrolling produces no new records.

 The implementation deliberately avoids: